Sinux1/markdownblog/README.md

 # markdownblog
 Markdown blog tutorial from youtube
 use npm to install:
-`slugify nodemon mongoose method-override marked jsdom express ejs dompurify`
+`slugify  mongoose method-override marked jsdom express ejs dompurify`
+Install `nodemonm` like this:
+`npm i --save-dev nodemon`
+_--save-dev means "needed only when developing"_
 `https://www.youtube.com/watch?v=1NrHkjlWVhM&list=LL&index=1&t=116s`
 This was very fun.
 Next step is to learn how to slap authenticatiom and authorization on it so that I can use
 the edit and delete buttons, but nobody else can.